gregvers/functions-samples/oci-list-instances-java/README.md

 Test
 ----
 ### Invoke the function
+Use the *fn* CLI to invoke your function with your app name and the compartment OCID:

   ![user input icon](../images/userinput.png)
   ```
-  fn invoke <your app name> <your function name>
+  echo -n '<COMPARTMENT_OCID>' | fn invoke <your app name> <your function name>
   ```
   e.g.
   ```
-  fn invoke myapp list-instances
+  echo -n 'ocid1.compartment.oc1...2jn3htfoobar' | fn invoke myapp list-instances
   ```
-Upon success, you should see the list of instances in your compartment on your terminal.
+Upon success, you should see the list of instances in your compartment appear on your terminal.